networknt/light-doc/content/en/_index.md

 ---

-Light means light-weight, lightning-fast, and shedding light on how to program with modern Java SE.
+Light means lightweight, lightning-fast, and shedding light on how to program with modern Java SE.